willwade/pyReadAloud/README.markdown

 pyReadAloud
 -----------

-A small  app that reads words, sentences or paragraphs aloud
+A small  app that reads words, sentences or paragraphs aloud.
+Should work cross platform.

+NOTE: highlighting unreliable to impossible with anything other than a system voice
+NOTE: No idea why this crashes silently on a mac..

 **Requirements**